-I hope you reach this blog post because you just finished an excellent job interview for the teaching position of your dreams.
+I hope you reach this blog post because you just finished an excellent job interview for your dream teaching position.
 You must have wowed the interview committee with concise yet thorough responses to a range of interview questions.
 Maybe you completed a mock demo lesson with flying colors.

-Hopefully, you loved the campus, and genuinely hope you get a callback with good news soon.
+Hopefully, you loved the campus, and you look forward to getting a job offer.

-Are you thinking, you’ve done all you can?
+Do you think you’ve done all you can?

 Nope, there is still more to do if you wish to secure a job offer!